Frequently asked questions

 Am I eligible to join DNS?

-- Have you completed 12 years of school?
-(Do you have A’ level, matura, abitur, bac, HF, lukio of equivalent?)
+· Have you completed 12 years of school?
+(Do you have A’ level, matura, abitur, bac, HF, lukio or equivalent?)

-- If you have taken heavy drugs in the past, have you been clean for at least 18 months?
+· If you had taken heavy drugs or extensively used cannabis, have you been clean for at least 18 months?

-If you can answer “YES” to all of the above, you are eligible for DNS.
+If you can answer “YES” to all the above, you are eligible for DNS.

 Can I come for a visit?